What are the differences between copper and bronze?

 In the applications given to one metal or the other, we know that bronze is used in applications such as musical instruments, durable tools such as hammers, mallets or wrenches.
 On the other hand, copper is mainly used in wire cable, in electronics and other electronic devices, in motors, as an antimicrobial material and in architecture.

-Therefore, we can conclude that bronze is more commonly used in everyday products, whereas copper has a much more industrial use.
+Therefore, we can conclude that bronze is more commonly used in everyday products, whereas the copper uses are much more industrial.

 Buy and sell bronze or copper on ScrapAd